 One of the best things I’ve done for my productivity is to use a timer.
 A timer helps me stay focused and keeps me on track.
 Not only that, but a timer can help you increase your pay rate.

 Let’s say you get paid $50 for a blog post, but it takes you 4 hours to complete it.
 At that point, your hourly rate is only $12.50 — which is very low for being self-employed (remember, you’re paying taxes, insurance, and other expenses off the top).

 By setting a timer for one or two hours, you can ensure that you’re getting your desired hourly rate, because you understand how long this type of job will take, and have previously quoted a rate based on this information.

 The best timer I have found is FocusBooster, which uses the Pomodoro technique to enhance productivity.
 The Pomodoro technique states that we work best in spurts with frequent breaks.

 I find this helpful to stay on task and to ensure that I take breaks (because let’s be honest, there are days when I realize I haven’t eaten or taken a break in hours.)

-4. SelfControl app
+5. SelfControl app

 In the ever-connected digital world we live in, social media has become a part of our daily lives, for better or worse.
-As a solopreneur, I often login to social media with innocent intentions.
+As a business owner, I often login to social media with innocent intentions.